Rapptz/discord.py/docs/faq.rst

         # Step 1
         view.message = await ctx.send('Press me!', view=view)

-Application commands, when you respond with :meth:`InteractionResponse.send_message`, returns an instance of :class:`InteractionCallbackResponse` which contains the message you sent.
+Application commands, when you respond with :meth:`InteractionResponse.send_message`, return an instance of :class:`InteractionCallbackResponse` which contains the message you sent.
 This is the message you should attach to the view.

 Putting it all together, using the previous view definition: